Raiden (Mortal Kombat): Creation

 As designer John Tobias was seeking inspiration for more characters in Mortal Kombat, he visited the Field Museum of Natural History and in their Japanese artifacts display of the Asian antiquities wing, he found a statue of the Raijin, and decided that the game needed a Japanese thunder god.
 On his research of the Raijin, Tobias decided to take in the deity's alternate spelling of Raiden, and seeing that the traditional Shinto Raijin was usually portrayed as a small, red-skinned demon-like creature that beats a drum to create thunder, opted to employ a different design.
-Tobias took inspiration from the character Lightning from the film Big Trouble in Little China, a lackey with the ability to ride and control lightning and wore a conical hat.
+Tobias took inspiration from the character Lightning from the film Big Trouble in Little China, a warrior who can conjure lightning and wears a conical hat.

-Raiden's name was spelled this way in all of the original arcade games and in every game since Mortal Kombat 4.
-However, the PC and console ports released until Mortal Kombat Trilogy, along with both movies and the TV series, changed the name to "Rayden", fearing the original spelling would lead to trademark issues from Seibu Kaihatsu's shoot 'em up game Raiden.
+Raiden's name was spelled "Raiden" in all of the original arcade games and in every game since Mortal Kombat 4.
+However, the PC and console ports released until Mortal Kombat Trilogy, along with both movies and the TV series, changed the name to "Rayden", fearing the original spelling would lead to trademark issues from Seibu Kaihatsu's shoot 'em up game also named Raiden.
 Ed Boon personally hated that Acclaim spelled it with a Y.

 In an interview featured in Deception, Ed Boon said that the hat that actor Carlos Pesina wore to portray the character in the earlier Mortal Kombat games was ruined as a result of Pesina repeatedly performing falls during production.